JordanDeodato/JordanDeodato/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on...
-Wait i'm looking for a job. 😅
+Wait, i'm looking for a job. 😅
 - 🌱 I’m currently learning ReactJs
 - 👯 I’m looking to collaborate on Frontend Projects
 - 🤔 I’m looking for help with my first work opportunity